madebymats/ImageDownload/README.md

 # ImageDownload

-Downloads image from ProcessWires InputfieldImage
+Adds a link for downloading image from ProcessWires InputfieldImage.